nraboy/ng-cordova-oauth/README.md

 To authenticate with Twitter, Withings, Magento and Xing an additional library is required.
 These services require HMAC-SHA1 signatures in their Oauth implementation.
 Including the sha1.js component of jsSHA will accomplish this task.

-As of Apache Cordova 5.0.0, the [whitelist plugin](https://blog.nraboy.com/2015/05/whitelist-external-resources-for-use-in-ionic-framework/) must be used in order to reach external web services.
+As of Apache Cordova 5.0.0, the [whitelist plugin](https://www.thepolyglotdeveloper.com/2015/05/whitelist-external-resources-for-use-in-ionic-framework/) must be used in order to reach external web services.

+### Important Note About Testing

-This library will **NOT** work with a web browser, ionic serve, or ionic view.
+This library will **NOT** work with a web browser, ionic serve, ionic live-reload, or ionic view.
 It **MUST** be used via installing to a device or simulator.

 ## Content-Security-Policy

 When using the Content-Security-Policy as mentioned in the [Apache Cordova Whitelist Plugin](https://github.com/apache/cordova-plugin-whitelist) documentation, you'll need to allow content from the OAuth Provider.
 For example, if using Google Login, you'll need to add `https://www.googleapis.com` to your `default-src` list.
 Your meta tag would look something like this for Google and Facebook:
 ```html
 <meta http-equiv="Content-Security-Policy" content="default-src 'self' https://www.googleapis.com https://graph.facebook.com">
 ```